munificent/finch/doc/markdown/expressions.markdown

     ' is equivalent to:
     Ether write: "hi"

+Most of Finch's control flow operations like `if:then:` and `while:do` are defined as methods on Ether.

 ## Sequences

-Multiple expressions can be sequenced together into a single expression by separating them with newlines.
-This code:
+Multiple expressions can be sequenced together into a single expression by separating them with commas.

     :::finch
+    write: "hi", write: "bye"

+This code forms a single expression that writes "hi" and then "bye".
+A sequence just evaluates each of its expressions in order, and returns the result of the last one.

+To make things a little cleaner, Finch also treats newlines as commas in places where that makes sense.
+In other words, we could write the above just as:

+    :::finch
     write: "hi"
     write: "bye"

-forms a single expression that writes two things.
-A sequence returns the value of the last expression.
-The returns of the other expressions are discarded.

-If you want to sequence multiple expressions in a single line, you can also use a semicolon (`;`) as a separator:
+This doesn't mean *all* newlines will be treated as commas.
+If the end of a line is obviously not the end of an expression, a newline will be ignored.
+For example:

     :::finch
-    write: "hi"; write: "bye"

-This generally implies that newlines are significant.
-However, there are some places they get ignored to make things easier on you.
-The rules are:

-1. Leading newlines at the top of a file are ignored.

-2. Duplicate newlines get collapsed into one.
-(This means you can put blank lines wherever.)

-3. Newlines that are obviously in the middle of an expression are ignored.
-This means that if a line ends with a keyword (like `foo:`), an operator (like `+`), `|`, `<-`, `<--`, `(`, `[` or `{`, the newline will be ignored.
+    write: 1 +
+      2

+Since a `+` can't end an expression, the newline after is ignored and it continues onto the next line.

 ## Blocks